8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/styles/content.md

 Do you notice the white box (`body`) has some space to the left, right, and top?

 That's because of what's referred to as the [box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#what_is_the_css_box_model) and the default style of your browser.
-Every element being displayed as a block has four "boxes," and they go in the following order from inside–outside:
+Every element being displayed as a block has four "boxes," and they go in the following order from inside to outside:

 1. content,
 2. padding,